 Losing a top performer hurts, and it's an increasingly common issue in the modern workforce.
-A study last year by SAP and Oxford Economics revealed that one in five high performers are likely to leave their jobs within the next six months — and less than half are satisfied with their jobs.
+A study by SAP and Oxford Economics revealed that one in five high performers are likely to leave their jobs within the next six months — and less than half are satisfied with their jobs.

 Sure, but how do you actually do that?

-1. Their expectations are not being met
+1. Their expectations are not being met.

 Do you know what your top performers expect?
 The SAP / Oxford Economics study found that employees value competitive compensation, merit-based rewards, retirement plans, training, flexible work locations and schedules, vacation time, family benefits, education, and personal recognition from higher ups.